Legacy of Horatio Nelson, 1st Viscount Nelson: Literature

 Hastily written tributes appeared across the country immediately after the news arrived, in papers, pamphlets and books.
 Samuel Taylor Coleridge, then at Naples, produced an obituary essay on the death of Alexander Ball, one of Nelson's captains whom he had known, and commented on Nelson's qualities.
 An official biography was written by John McArthur and James Stanier Clarke and published in 1809.
 This was followed by a work by Robert Southey in 1813, and Lord Byron wrote in his 1819 poem Don Juan that 'Nelson was Britannia's god of war'.
 In the 1840s Nicholas Harris Nicolas drew up and published Nelson's collected correspondence.
-Thomas Carlyle's earliest works included a brief biographical sketch of Nelson, and he returned to consider Nelson in his 1839 work Heroes and Hero Worship.
+Thomas Carlyle's earliest works included a brief biographical sketch of Nelson, labeling him a hero.
 Thomas Pettigrew, capitalising on a resurgence of interest in Nelson, produced a new biography in the 1840s.
 Herman Melville references Nelson many times throughout his works, including Omoo (Chs.
 15,29), Mardi (Chs.
 24,30), Redburn (Chs.
 29, 31, 32, 36, 41), White-Jacket (Chs.
 6, 16, 27, 36, 38, 50, 52, 68, 74, 75), Moby-Dick (Chs.
 8,35), and Billy Budd (Ch.
 4).
 J. K. Laughton produced several works on Nelson in the late 19th century, and in 1897 Alfred Thayer Mahan published his Life of Nelson, which rapidly became a best seller.